 They’re a stinky, dirty problem, but someone has to deal with them, and the landfill certainly isn’t going to do the work.
 We’re talking dirty diapers, of course, and we’re on a mission to find eco-friendly baby diaper disposal methods for wannabe green parents.
 Along the way, we hope to find methods for recycling things like feminine hygiene and incontinence products like pads and tampons, too, since they’re all considered absorbent sanitary products.
 Come with us to learn more.

-Why dispose of diapers and feminine products?
+Why recycle diapers and feminine products?

 How does diaper, tampon, and pads recycling work?